 Depending on the year of enrolment and study visit at which an assessment was introduced for the first time, the number of existing measurements for each TRACK-HD assessment will range from 2 to 4 measurements over 1 to 3 years.
 Additional data collected for these assessments will contribute to the overall ongoing longitudinal analyses.
-For new assessments, e.g. fRMI, and TMS, and/or new participants there will be 3 measurements over 2 years.
+For new assessments, e.g. fRMI, and TMS, and/or new participants there will be 3 measurements over 2 years; and Viritual Maze task, Go-No-Go task, VEPs, TMS-EEG, CEST, NODDI and MTR there will be cross-sectional data only.